Become a qualified teacher with Warwick for 5-11 year olds

 Upon completing this course you'll be recommended for qualified teacher status (QTS) and gain 90 credits at Master's level.
 This allows you to fast-track to stage two of our Master's degree, quickly progressing your professional development.
 If you choose to complete a different Master's, you can still use 60 credits towards your course.

-Career progression may be through a specialist curriculum or pastoral role, or by moving into management.
+Career progression may be through a specialized curriculum or pastoral role, or by moving into management.
 Teachers may become heads of Key Stages or coordinators of a cross-curricular area, such as special needs or careers education, as well as subject or professional mentors for trainee teachers on placement.

 The PGCE course at Warwick gave me an excellent grounding in my subject area, teaching and learning and the initial experience in the classroom.
 I have been promoted each year that I have been in teaching.
 I firmly believe the training at Warwick gave me the skills to aid my progression.